sarthak-sehgal/dummy-compiler/README.md

+# Maven Securities Interview
+Please refer to [MAVEN.md](./MAVEN.md) that provides details about the project along with screenshots.
 # Dummy Compiler
-This is a _not-so-efficient_ implementation for a compiler for a very basic language developed as part of a university course.
+This is a _not-so-efficient_ implementation for a compiler for a basic language developed as part of a university course.
 To view the rules of the language and the complete problem statement, please refer to the [problem statement](https://github.com/sarthak-sehgal/ppl-assignment/blob/master/problem_statement.pdf).
 The code implements:
 1. Grammar and grammar parser
 2. Tokeniser
 3. Lexer